Enkelt/Enkelt/README.md

 ##### English

 # Enkelt
-The Enkelt programming language.
-Program in Swedish with Enkelt, the worls first swedish programminglanguage.
-Enkelt's syntax is to onehundered percent in the swedish language.
-Enkelt is designed for use in programming education.
+Enkelt is the worlds first Swedish-language programming language, and the perfect choice for programming eucation in swedish.

 Read more (swedish only) on Enkelt's website: [enkelt.io](https://enkelt.io)

 # Contact